 American Studies is a broad-based interdisciplinary program that explores the rich complexity of American culture and American lives.
 Instead of treating topics as discrete categories, the program explores their relationships to each other.
 For instance, we look at ideas about race and class embedded in national symbols and ideas.
 Through a variety of courses and in a mix of different categories, American studies provides students with a deep understanding of the many forces and ideas that shape America.

 Bachelor of Arts in American Studies

 The program offers student internship opportunities and other hands-on kinds of learning at a variety of cultural institutions in Philadelphia and the Delaware Valley.
-American Studies courses are challenging and thought-provoking and many of them are cross-listed with the Temple University Honors Program.
-The major program stresses development of reading, writing and analytical skills that are necessary for successful careers in a range of professional fields.
+American studies bachelor of arts courses are challenging and thought-provoking, and many of them are cross-listed with the Temple University Honors Program.
+The American studies major program stresses development of reading, writing and analytical skills that are necessary for successful careers in a range of professional fields.

 Learn More about the BA in American Studies

 Minor in American Studies

 Minors take six courses in American studies, at least three of which must be from three different American studies core areas.
 Most students find a minor can be accommodated within their regular program.
 American studies minors are particularly useful in journalism, business, education and those fields that are served by creative thinking that draw inspiration from more than one area.

 Learn More about the Minor in American Studies